-Capacity not available Patient needs support beyond what can be offered Capacity of team due to, staff sickness/leave Needs of the individual being over and above what Rapid Response can support, (i.e. related to medication management Timings or location of incoming referral and/or not compatible with scheduled rota or capacity for night sit When RR capacity is supporting wider personal care demands in the system, where people may wait for personal care package (closely monitored) Increasing number of inappropriate requests to breach gaps to cover for a lack of packages of care in the locality.
+Capacity not available Patient needs support beyond what can be offered Capacity of team due to, staff sickness/leave Needs of the individual being over and above what Rapid Response can support, (i.e. related to medication management Timings or location of incoming referral Increasing number of inappropriate and/or not compatible with scheduled rota or requests to breach gaps to cover for a lack capacity for night sit of packages of care in the locality.
+When RR capacity is supporting wider personal care demands in the system, where people may wait for personal care package (closely monitored)